A collection of some of the best Ruskin Bond books

 This book follows the most exciting years in Rusty’s life – early childhood to early teens.

-Time Stops at Shamli and Other Stories is an enchanting collection of stories from the little-known heartland of India.
+Time Stops at Shamli is an enchanting collection of stories from the little-known heartland of India.

 Shamli is a small place where Ruskin Bond’s train stopped every time he travelled to Delhi.
 Bond narrates how this nondescript place became very important for him as he met his first love there.

-The characters are simple people who live for the most part in Himalayas’s small towns and villages.
+The characters are simple people who live for the most part in the Himalayas’ small towns and villages.

 They are not the sort who make the headlines but are, nonetheless, remarkable for their quiet heroism, their grace under pressure and the manner in which they continue to cleave to the old values.